Charles Graves (bishop): Brehon Law Commission

 Graves was very interested in Irish antiquarian subjects.
 He discovered the key to the ancient Irish Ogham script which appeared as inscriptions on Cromlechs and other stone monuments.
 He also prompted the government to publish the old Irish Brehon Laws, Early Irish Law.
 His suggestion was adopted and he was appointed as secretary of the Brehon Law Commission set up to accomplish this.
-Appointing Eugene O'Curry and John O'Donovan as translators, the Commission created facsimile copies of the original document using the process of anastatic lithography which had been show-cased by Samuel Cowell at the Great Exhibition of 1851.
+Appointing Eugene O'Curry and John O'Donovan as translators, the Commission created facsimile copies of the original document using the process of anastatic lithography which had been showcased by Samuel Cowell at the Great Exhibition of 1851.
 The commission produced twenty facsimile copies which they produced in-house under a license to use the patent which cost them £10 a year for three years.
 These enabled copies of the original documents to be circulated to major libraries and some copies were cut up to help produce a glossary for those involved in the translation.
 As secretary of the Commission, Graves provided reports to parliament as to how the commission implemented this innovative technique.